 When learning Blacksmithing, you are learning a new craft and art form.
 Your first class is simply designed to 'get your feet wet.'
 You will come away with the awesome new experience of hammering and forming hot iron and possibly even a small finished piece.
 Blacksmithing is a craft enjoyed and honed over a lifetime.
 It is important to remember, like with any craft, proficiency comes with time and practice.
 Eight-week courses are the standard at institutions such as the Cleveland Institute of Art because it takes ongoing study to learn solid fundamentals with a variety of new tools and techniques and to come away with a completed project.
 Students are welcome as often as they'd like to forge and as the shop calendar permits.

 For the keenly interested, I strongly suggest multiple classes to save yourself money on shop time.
 In 3-4 classes you should be becoming comfortable with the hammer, anvil and hot iron.
 In 6-8 classes, you can reasonably expect to complete a beginner's project or a variety of small items.
 Over various classes, you will learn to use more new tools like welders, torches, drills, etc...

 I am always open to projects that students have in mind.
 I can also provide copious material to get inspired on choosing a project.

-Classes are generally one-on-one instruction for individually enrolled students, but couples and groups are always welcome! (there's more than enough heat and hammers to around)
+I offer one-on-one instruction for individually enrolled students, but couples and groups are always welcome.
+There are more than enough heat and hammers to go around!

 Where is the shop?